 Mr. Twietmeyer has practiced civil litigation in Los Angeles since 2007, first with the Century City Entertainment Law Firm of Glaser, Weil, Fink, Jacobs, Howard & Shapiro, LLC and later with the West Los Angeles firms of Leader Gorham and Richardson & Patel, LLP.
 During that time, Mr. Twietmeyer successfully represented both plaintiffs and defendants in a variety of matters (both large and small) in State and Federal Court and in Arbitration.
 Mr. Twietmeyer has also negotiated the settlement of numerous business, employment, and personal disputes for his clients.

 In 2015, Mr. Twietmeyer briefed and argued Cosentino vs. Fuller, et. al., G050923 (Cal.
 Ct.
 App., May 28, 2015) successfully overturning the dismissal (based on sovereign immunity) of his client's civil tort action against five elected tribal officials of the Pechanga Band of Luiseno Mission Indians.
 The case sent shockwaves through Indian country as it held that tribal officials may be sued in their individual capacities for tortious conduct that exceeds the scope of their official authority.

-Mr. Twietmeyer’s other notable accomplishments include winning the dismissal in arbitration of a $3,000,000 legal malpractice claim asserted against a client law firm; obtaining a $500,000 judgement for breach of contract for a major Chinese electronics manufacturer; obtaining (through settlement) over $6,700 for unpaid wages and statutory penalties for a minimum-wage intern who remained unpaid the $800 in wages she was owed; and successfully representing a mother of three children at a hearing of a Request filed by the children’s father seeking full custody of children--ultimately concluding with complete withdrawal of the father's Request.
+Mr. Twietmeyer’s other notable accomplishments include cooperating to win the dismissal in arbitration of a $3,000,000 legal malpractice claim asserted against a client law firm; obtaining (through settlement) over $6,700 for unpaid wages and statutory penalties for a minimum-wage intern who remained unpaid the $800 in wages she was owed; and successfully representing a mother of three children at a hearing of a Request filed by the children’s father seeking full custody of children--ultimately concluding with complete withdrawal of the father's Request.